-- For patients with suspected hemorrhagic shock due to trauma administer TXA: - 12 years of age and older with SBP less than 90 mmHg: 1 gram TXA in 100 mL approved diluent (normal saline/Lactated Ringer's/D5W) IV/IO over 10 minutes - 5 through 11 years of age with SBP less than 70 + (2 x age in years): 500 mg TXA in 100 mL approved diluent (normal saline/Lactated Ringer's/D5W) IV/IO over 10 minutes - less than 5 years of age: medical consultation required - Injury must have occurred within the past one (1) hour.
-Do not delay transport to initiate TXA. - Treat per Pain Management protocol
+- For patients with suspected hemorrhagic shock due to trauma administer TXA: - 12 years of age and older with SBP less than 90 mmHg: 1 gram TXA in 100 mL approved diluent (normal saline/Lactated Ringer's/D5W) IV/IO over 3-5 minutes - 5 through 11 years of age with SBP less than 70 + (2 x age in years): 500 mg TXA in 100 mL approved diluent (normal saline/Lactated Ringer's/D5W) IV/IO over 3-5 minutes - less than 5 years of age: medical consultation required - Injury must have occurred within the past one (1) hour.
+Do not delay transport to initiate TXA. - Treat per Pain Management protocol - For suspected open fracture, amputation, mangled and/or degloved extremity, administer cefazolin AFTER initial stabilization.
+Do NOT delay transport/resuscitation to administer the medication. - For patients 13 years of age and older: Administer 2 grams in 100 mL approved diluent (normal saline/Lactated Ringer's/D5W) IV/IO over 10 minutes. - For patients 5 through 12 years of age: Administer 1 gram in 100 mL of approved diluent (normal saline/Lactated Ringer's/D5W) IV/IO over 10 minutes. - For patients 1 through 4 years of age: Administer 500 mg in 100 mL of approved diluent (normal saline/Lactated Ringer's/D5W) IV/IO over10 minutes. - For patients less than 1 year of age: A medical consultation is required.

-• Third and subsequent fluid boluses at 20 mL/kg LR IV/IO.
+- Third and subsequent fluid boluses at 20 mL/kg LR IV/IO. - Administration of cefazolin to patients less than 1 year of age requires a medical consultation.